How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Types of Milk Used in Thai Bubble Tea

-Condensed milk – Commonly used in traditional recipes; lovely and calorie-dense at approximately 120 calories per 2 tablespoons.
+- Condensed milk – Traditional choice, approximately 120 calories per 2 tablespoons

-Evaporated milk – Creamy, less sweet than condensed milk at approximately 40 calories per tablespoon.
+- Evaporated milk – Creamy, less sweet, approximately 40 calories per tablespoon

-Non-dairy alternatives – Almond, oat, and soy milk range from 30–90 calories per cup depending on type and brand.
+- Non-dairy alternatives – Almond, oat, and soy milk range from 30-90 calories per cup

-- Traditional recipe (condensed milk + pearls + full sugar): approximately 400–450 calories for 16 oz
+- Traditional recipe (condensed milk + pearls + full sugar): approximately 420 calories

 - Almond milk + half sugar + light pearls: approximately 220-260 calories

-👉 Just swapping condensed milk for almond milk can save over 100 calories without drastically changing flavor.
-For more calorie-conscious options, see our mango bubble tea calories guide.
+Swapping condensed milk for almond milk can save over 100 calories without drastically changing flavor.
+For more options, see our mango bubble tea calories guide.

 Factor 4: Boba and Toppings